-We are examining how reward experiences shape the brain's motivational systems.
-Our focus is on how dopamine changes the strength of synaptic connections within the basal ganglia, and how this helps us to choose which behaviors to engage in.
+We are examining how reward experiences shape the activity of the basal ganglia, and how the basal ganglia help us to choose our goals and our very next actions.

 Our current work involves theoretical models of basal ganglia function, learning and motivation.
 If you are a prospective grad student with experience in computer programming and an interest in compututational modeling, contact Jon Horvitz.

 - Stamos, J., Ma, S., Pawlak, A., Engelhard, N., Horvitz, J.C., West, M.O.
 Reward vs. motoric activations in NAc Core of rats during Pavlovian conditioning, European Journal of Neuroscience, 1-21, 2022

 - Horvitz, J.H. and Jacobs, B.L Principles of Behavioral Neuroscience (Textbook), Cambridge University Press, July 2022

 - Dobrovitsky, V., West, M.O. and Horvitz, J.C.
 The role of the nucleus accumbens in learned approach behavior diminishes with training, European Journal of Neuroscience, 50: 3403-15, 2019.

 - Vega-Villar, M., Horvitz, J.C., Nicola, S.M., NMDA receptor-dependent plasticity in the nucleus accumbens connects reward-predictive cues to approach responses, Nature Communications, 10: 4429, 2019

 This site now has a Brain Tutorial for beginners and an Advanced page for those with neuroscience background.
 The Tutorial will provide background needed to understand the Advanced page.
 This is in its early stages, so stay tuned.